Anyone who purchased Thinx, Ruby Love or Knix menstrual underwear.

-Attorneys working with ClassAction.org are investigating whether class action lawsuits can be filed following reports that Thinx underwear contains toxic chemicals known as per- and polyfluoroalkyl substances (PFAS).
+Attorneys working with ClassAction.org are investigating whether class action lawsuits can be filed following reports that certain menstrual underwear contains toxic chemicals known as per- and polyfluoroalkyl substances (PFAS).

 What You Can Do

-If you purchased Thinx underwear, attorneys working with ClassAction.org need to hear from you to move forward with their investigation.
+If you purchased Thinx, Ruby Love or Knix menstrual underwear, attorneys working with ClassAction.org need to hear from you to move forward with their investigation.
 Fill out the form on this page to learn more.

 How Can a Lawsuit Help?

-A class action lawsuit, if filed and successful, could help consumers get their money back and force the manufacturer to change the way it makes and sells its Thinx underwear.
+A class action lawsuit, if filed and successful, could help consumers get their money back and potentially force companies that sell menstrual underwear to change the way they manufacture and advertise their products.

-Attorneys working with ClassAction.org are investigating whether a class action lawsuit can be filed against the maker of Thinx menstrual underwear.
+Attorneys working with ClassAction.org are investigating whether class action lawsuits can be filed on behalf of people who purchased Thinx, Ruby Love and Knix menstrual underwear.

 Reports have surfaced that some versions of the underwear contain toxic chemicals known as per- and polyfluoroalkyl substances (PFAS), which have been linked to cancer, fertility issues and other health problems.

-If you purchased Thinx underwear, help this investigation by filling out the form on this page.
+If you purchased Thinx, Ruby Love or Knix underwear, help this investigation by filling out the form on this page.

 The more people the attorneys can speak with, the better chance they have at getting a class action lawsuit on file.